 So with a smidgen of input now, I have my fingers crossed that I’ll be seeing more dazzling penmanship soon!

-Below are some other literacy-related art resources on felt-tip-pen and you may want to check out too:
+Below are some other literacy-related art resources on felt-tip-pen to improve students’ art vocabulary:

 - Annotation advice